rburrs/trainingdays/day7/challenges/challenge-2.md

 The address may vary in your environment, for the sample here, it's `10.244.0.5`.
 Please note the address down, as you will need it in the next step.

-Now, we can deploy an CRUD API that is able to manage `Contacts` objects i.e. that can create/read/update/delete contacts of a CRM app.
+Now, we can deploy a CRUD API that is able to manage `Contacts` objects i.e. that can create/read/update/delete contacts of a CRM app.

 The image needs to be built upfront and put in your container registry.
 Go to the folder `day7/apps/dotnetcore/Scm` and build the API image: